singhdeepesh/singhdeepesh.github.io/index.md

 11. Talk at Delft University of Technology (TU Delft), Department of Physics - Netherlands (March, 2023)
 12. Talk at the annual Centre for Quantum Computation and Communications Technology (CQC2T) workshop - Hunter Valley (June, 2023)
 13. Presented poster on Error Mitigation at the Quantum Resources Theory Workshop, organised by National Technological University (NTU) - Singapore (December, 2023)
+14. Talk on 'Energy-efficient Proof-of-work by quantum sampling' at the Industry session (BTQ), Quantum Information Processing (QIP) conference - Taiwan (17 Jan, 2024)

 ## Research visits
 1. Macquarie University (April-June, 2017)